123andy/redcap-docker-compose/rdc/documentation/README.md

 ## Overview
 This docker-compose will build multiple docker containers as part of a server group to host REDCap on your local computer/server.
 The build consists of:
- * The official PHP-Apache docker image (Currently version 8.1)
+ * The official PHP-Apache docker image (Currently version 8.3)
  * The official MySql docker image (currently version 8.0)
  * Mailpit (for capturing outbound emails from REDCap for your review)
  * A basic alpine-based cron image (for running the REDCap cron and handling log rotation)
  * (optional) The official alpine-based PhpMyAdmin web-based mysql tool for managing the database.
-   * You can comment this out or stop the service after startup (see FAQ)
+   * This service is now commented out by default.
+If you wish to use phpMyAdmin you can uncomment the entries from the `docker-compose.yml` file in the `/rdc/` directory

 The big advantage of this docker-based method is you can easily upgrade database versions, php versions, and see how these changes might affect your projects or custom code.
 It also provides a nice mechanism for you and your development team to work in identical environments for consistency.
+Further, with advanced installations you could run many versions of php or REDCap simultenaously for testing.

 ### Docker-Compose Design
 This docker-compose script relies on a number of underlying images which are build or pulled to build your containers
 * docker-cron (built from Dockerfile)
 * docker-web (built from Dockerfile)
 * docker-db (built from Dockerfile as pulled official image)
+* mailpit (built from official image)
 * phpmyadmin image (pulled as official image)

 Those images that use Dockerfiles can be modified by tweaking the Dockerfile or scripts in each folder.
 You must